 At the main lodge, you’ll find Osprey’s Restaurant perched among the treetops welcoming both guests and visitors.
 You’ll be hard-pressed to find a better view from a restaurant in the north, overlooking the shimmering Coral Sea, and on a clear day seeing all the way to the Daintree rainforest, Low Isles and Snapper Island.

 A menu highlighting the produce of Tropical North Queensland awaits.
 Changing regularly to reflect what’s in season, expect imaginative and innovative modern Australian dishes.
-Washing them down with a whole fresh coconut, with or without a sneaky bit of alcohol, and now you are truly on tropical time.
+Swap your regular drink of choice with a whole fresh coconut, with or without a sneaky bit of alcohol, and now you are truly on tropical time.